-This cursor is the text cursor that is part of the VGA standard, and should not be confused with the hardware cursor and popup (Cursor 1 and Cursor 2), which are intended to be used in graphics modes.
+This cursor is the text cursor that is part of the VGA standard, and should not be confused with the hardware cursor and popup (a.k.a., cursor 1 and cursor 2), which are intended to be used in graphics modes.
 This text cursor exists only in text modes, and so this register is entirely ignored in graphics modes.